Solutions for the Bankruptcy Taxpayer

 - The Freedom of Information Act (FOIA) makes all information available to your for use in assisting your client.
 IRC §6110 provides for public disclosure of all IRS written determinations.
 The IRS must respond to FOIA requests within 10 working days of receipt.
 If the request in denied, in whole or in part, an appeal may be made in writing, within 35 days of the denial.

 II.
-Overview of Chapter 7 &
+Overview of Chapter 7 & Analysis of Taxes

-1. Chapter 7.
 In chapter 7 debtors essentially freeze their assets and debts when they file for bankruptcy.
 Their assets become the bankruptcy estate.
 The debtor keeps assets within the exemption limits and turns the excess over to the trustee for sale and distribution to the creditors.
 In return for liquidating all non-exempt assets, the debtor is relieved of any future obligations to pay dischargeable, pre-bankruptcy debts, and all the debtor’s subsequent earnings are free from the reach of prepetition creditors.
 Property subject to a valid security interest is either relinquished to the creditor or a mutually acceptable payment schedule is worked out.

 2. Priority and Dischargeability of Unsecured Tax Claims